space-wizards/docs/src/en/space-station-14/device-network.md

  **3 - ApcNet `netId: Apc`**
     Used for wired networks that are limited to apc extension cables.
 E.g. light switches.
 This is supposed to be used with the `ApcNetworkComponent` if the device doesn't use a custom device net id.

+ **4 - AtmosDevices `netId: AtmosDevices`**
+   Used for atmospherics devices like scrubbers to segregate them from other networks

 ## Network Connection Components
 To use the device network you need to add the DeviceNetworkComponent and the component for the type of connection you want.
 You can also not use one of the connection components when you want the device to always be able to send and receive messages.
-Currently there are three types of network connections: Wired, APC and Wireless.
+There are different types of connection components.
 ### Device Network Component
 This is the required component for sending and receiving device network messages.